mdjahan/FoRDM/README.md

 ```
 ---
 ## Citation
-Djahangard & Yousefpour 2025
+Djahangard & Yousefpour, 2025

 ## Funding
-This work was funded by the EU HORIZON project "eco2adapt" (grant number 101059498).
+This work was funded by the HORIZON EUROPE's project "eco2adapt" (Ecosystem-based Adaptation and Changemaking to Shape, Protect, and Sustain the Resilience of Tomorrow's Forests, Grant no: 101059498).
 ![e2a_log](figures/e2aLogoEU.png)

 ## Acknowledgment
-...
+The authors thank the EU Horizon 2020 project "DecisionES" (Decision Support for the Supply of Ecosystem Services under Global Change, Grant no: 101007950) for supporting this work.

 ## References
-...
-...existing code...